adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 **Summary:** Embrace repetition.
 Don't try and reuse styles.

 ## Why?
-Because reuse breaks semantics!
+Because reuse breaks semantics.

 If you don't repeat yourself, then you break semantics.
 Go read that chapter.

 ## Why?
-Because reuse causes bloat!
+Because reuse causes bloat.

 If you attempt to reuse every single *rule* you'll end up with classes such as: `red`, `clearfix`, `pull-left`, `grid` which leads to HTML bloat: